hacksu/email/README.md

-This package provides a simple interface to send emails for HacKSU and Kent Hsck Enough.
+This package provides a simple interface to send emails for HacKSU and Kent Hack Enough.

 Supports email templates, React JSX, markdown, Sass, and more.